 Cocaine Detox

 Once all your information is documented, your doctor will then conduct your cocaine detox.
-The primary goal of detox is to help you achieve a drug free state and begin your recovery journey.
-This phase can take a serious toll on your physical as well as emotional well-being.
-Your supervisor will provide you with medications to ease the withdrawal symptoms and process the phase more comfortably.
+Detox is often safest with inpatient care when symptoms or risks are more severe, and the primary goal is to help you achieve a drug free state and begin your recovery journey while managing cocaine cravings that can be strongest early in withdrawal.
+This phase can take a serious toll on your physical as well as emotional well-being, and intense cravings can make the early stages especially difficult.
+Your supervisor will provide you with medications to ease withdrawal symptoms, while medical staff monitor you on a short term basis and respond if risks escalate.

-For individuals who inject cocaine, harm reduction strategies such as using clean needles through needle exchange programmes are important to minimise health risks and prevent blood-borne infections.
+For individuals who inject cocaine, harm reduction strategies such as using clean needles through needle exchange programmes are important to minimise health risks and prevent blood-borne infections, although, like heroin and other drugs, cocaine withdrawal still needs professional oversight even when symptoms are less visibly physical.

 Counselling and Evidence-Based Treatments

-After the detox, your therapist may administer evidence-based therapies to fix the underlying cause of your addiction and help manage the psychological effects of cocaine use.
-You might be advised to attend one-to-one counselling sessions or support groups to ensure long-lasting sobriety.
+After the detox, your therapist may administer evidence-based therapies for counselling for cocaine addiction and broader substance abuse issues, helping to address the underlying cause of your addiction and manage the psychological effects of cocaine use.
+These therapies can also help you understand why cocaine produces a short-lived high and why that can drive the urge for more cocaine.
+You might be advised to attend one-to-one counselling sessions or support groups, as therapy can also reduce relapse risk when cravings lead to further drug use.

 Some common therapies that you may be enrolled in may include: Cognitive Behavioural Therapy (CBT), Dialectical Behaviour Therapy (DBT) or Equine therapy.